Shaivarth/Shaivarth/README.md

 ### Education :
 - I'm an Engineering Student at Vellore Institute of Technology, Bhopal.
 - Currently pursuing my undergraduation in Btech CSE Core.
-- My journey in the tech world is driven by my passion for problem-solving and innovation.

 ### Proficiency :

 - **Programming Languages**:
-  - **C++** : My go-to language for Problem Solving and DS & Algorithms Practice.
+  - **C++** : My go-to language for Data Structures & Algorithm Practice.
   - **Java** : My first Programming Language, Practiced it in my School.
-  - **Python** : I have an intermediate level of understanding of this language.
+  - **Python** : I'm starting to explore Python for writing simple scripts and automating basic tasks like scanning and information gathering.

 - **Tools and Platforms**:
   - Git & GitHub: For version control and collaboration.
   - Visual Studio Code: My preferred code editor.

 ### What I'm Learning Currently :
 - **Data Structures and Algorithms (DSA)** : Actively enhancing my Problem-Solving skills on LeetCode and other platforms.
-- **Web Development** : Constantly Learning Web development, and looking forward to build some amazing projects.
+- **Computer Networking** : Computer Networking: Constantly learning networking fundamentals, and looking forward to applying them in cybersecurity projects.
-- **UI/UX Design** : Developed a great interest and curiousity for UI/UX Design and learning it through various online courses.
+- **Graphic Design** : Developed a great interest and curiosity for design principles and actively practices creating designs.

 ### Interests :
-- **Competitive Programming**: Active user on LeetCode, consistently solving problems to improve my algorithmic thinking.
+- **Programming**: Active user on LeetCode, consistently solving problems to improve my algorithmic thinking.
-- **Open Source**: Looking to Contribute to open-source projects and collaborate with the developer community.
-- **Graphic Designing** : I give graphic makeovers to the cool stuff I read and write about, and then upload them as posts on my Instagram page (@xxi.c.badarayana).
+- **Graphic Designing** : I give graphic makeovers to the cool stuff I read and write about, and then upload them as posts on my Instagram page (@shaivarthic).
-- **Machine Learning**: Exploring the basics and understanding the power of AI.
+- **AI & Machine Learning**: Exploring the basics and understanding the power of AI.
+- **Cyber security**: Learning the fundamentals of ethical hacking, network security, and vulnerability assessment to build a strong foundation in the field.

 ### Learning Path :
-- I tackle problems on Leetcode consistently, maintaining a coding streak on the platform.
+- I tackle problems on Leetcode consistently.
 - Participating in hackathons and coding competitions to challenge myself and learn from peers.

 ### Let's Connect!